 Significant financing component

-There is not a significant financing component due to the fact that the majority of sales are made in cash for the Traditional Channel or on credit period of 0-90 days for the Modern Channel.
+There is not a significant financing component due to the fact that the majority of sales are made in cash for the retail channel or on credit period of 0-90 days for the wholesalers.

 Contracts costs.